townleym/myConfig/config.md

 The venerable zenburn color theme serves me well, but the red and blue ANSI colors are too dim to be useful.
 So I just manually cranked those up in the iTerm profile settings.

+This link is helpful for terminal colors: <https://geoff.greer.fm/lscolors/>